DonCharest/kanbanBoardApp/README.md

 ### Adding new Epics to the project

 New Epics may be added to the project and subsequently displayed on cards. `Epics are added by selecting the vertical more options button`, located in the toolbar at the top of the page; then higlighting Epics, followed by Add New Epic.
-A modal dialog opens and then user completes the form and selects save; the modal then closes and the new Epic is ready to be used in the project.
+A modal dialog opens and then user completes the form and selects save; the modal then closes, and the new Epic is ready to be used in the project.

+### Deleting Epics from the project

-`Epics may be deleted` by selecting view Epics, then by selecting the red cross by the Epic; a dialog opens and after confimration, the Epic is removed from the project.
+`Epics may be deleted` by selecting `view Epics`, then by `selecting the red cross` by the Epic; a dialog opens and after confimration, the Epic is removed from the project.

 ### Adding new Members to the project

 New Members are added to the project and are used to satisfy the `assigned to field` on the card. `Members are added by selecting the vertical more options button`, located in the toolbar at the top of the page; then higlighting Members, followed by Add New Member.
-A modal dialog opens and then user completes the form and selects save; the modal then closes and the new Member is ready to be used in the project.
+A modal dialog opens and then user completes the form and selects save; the modal then closes, and the new Member is ready to be used in the project.

+### Deleting Members from the project

-`Members may be deleted` by selecting view Members, then by selecting the red cross by the Member; a dialog opens and after confimration, the Member is removed from the project.
+`Members may be deleted` by selecting `view Members`, then by selecting the `red cross by the Member`; a dialog opens and after confimration, the Member is removed from the project.

 ## Running the Application